The standards for Visual and Performing Arts incorporate the five arts disciplines of

 At the high school level, students may choose to specialize in one or more art forms.
 Specialization will enable students to study an art form in an in-depth manner and work toward achieving a proficient, accomplished or advanced level of mastery in creating, performing/presenting/producing, responding and connecting in their chosen art form(s).
 Students who specialize in an art form will participate in performance-based arts courses designed to develop skills and understanding that will enable students to use the art form as a high level communication tool.
 This is accomplished through the development of creativity and production or performance skills.
 Performance-based courses also connect the arts with their historical and cultural contexts as students study exemplary works and learn the impact of time, place and personality on the arts.
 In addition, these courses promote an understanding of the interrelationships among the arts disciplines and connections with other academic content areas.

 Students choosing not to specialize in an art form in high school should move beyond the grounding in the arts achieved at the middle school level toward proficiency in the arts.
 Emphasis for these students should be placed on exposing students to a variety of arts through active experiences in all five art forms, and developing further understanding and appreciation of the historical and cultural significance of dance, media arts, music, theatre and visual arts.
-A higher emphasis on the process of responding and connecting to the arts is a natural outcome of this more general approach to arts and humanities education, however creating and performing the arts remain as critical processes in the general education of all students and promote deep understanding and appreciation of the arts.
+A higher emphasis on the process of responding and connecting to the arts is a natural outcome of this more general approach to visual and performing arts education, however creating and performing the arts remain as critical processes in the general education of all students and promote deep understanding and appreciation of the arts.

 At all grade levels, students should have the opportunity to learn about the arts in the context of creating and performing.
 As students create and perform, they learn that the arts are basic to human communication and that they can use the arts to communicate specific meaning through their choices in the use of various arts elements and principles of design.